BAJAJ FINSERV DIRECT LIMITED

 • Budget

-Plan your purchase by determining the exact loan amount you need and ensuring that the EMI fits within your monthly budget.
-The EMI should be affordable and not exceed your financial capacity.
+Plan your purchase by determining the exact loan amount you need.
+Ensure that the EMI fits within your monthly budget affordably and does not exceed your financial capacity.

 • Credit Score